idataray/web-developer-assessment/README.md

    ![image](./screenshots/Snapshot.PNG)

-2. Clone the repository, and create a branch under `'test/[Your First Name]'`
+2. Fork the repository, clone and create a branch under `'test/[Your First Name]'`

 3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies and run the server first

-4. When you are done, push your branch, and submit a pull request.
+4. When you are done, push your **branch**, and submit a pull request.

 User stories: